 Three scores are calculated:

-Online access to the CRE-W on our HTS platform is via a subscription model, where users pay an annual fee for periodic maintenance and upgrades to new features.
-This fee is being waived during the pandemic for 2020, as Hogrefe invites you use HTS for your assessment needs.
-An online manual is also available at no charge during this time.
+HTS access is via a subscription model, where users pay an annual fee for periodic maintenance and upgrades to new features.
+This fee is being waived through 2022, as we invite you to become familiar with HTS for your assessment needs.

-When you order test materials for the first time we request that you provide documentation indicating you have the requisite qualifications or experience to administer psychological tests.
+When ordering test materials for the first time, we request that you provide documentation indicating you have the requisite qualifications or experience to administer psychological tests.
 Please download and complete the Qualification for Test Purchase.

 Internal Consistency for the US sample was .89 for the Creative Initiative score and .81 for New creative thinking style and .79 for Different creative thinking style.
 Test-retest coefficient, corrected for range restriction, was .88 for the Creative Initiative score.